Higher criticism for rare and weak non-proportional hazard deviations in survival analysis: Supplementary Material

 \subsubsection{Simulating null distribution}

 Over $N=\nMonteII$ iterations, we randomly assign half of the patients to Group $x$ and the other half to Group $y$.
 This assignment leaves the original correspondence between censorship and event times but removes group associations that, in the actual data, are driven by biology (gene expression).
-We evaluated the $0.95$ empirical quantile of the size-$N$ sample of values of $\HCHG$ of \eqref{eq:HC_def}, denoted $\hat{q}_{0}^{0.95}(\HCHG)$.
+The empirical quantile resulting from this permutation procedure is known to be useful for level testing when the censoring distributions within groups are identical \cite[Sec.
+5]{heimann1998permutational}.
+Consequently, we tested all genes for equality of the censoring distributions using a Kolmogorov Smirnoff test; we removed $\numberGenesRemovedII$ genes in which the difference is significant at level $0.05$.
+We evaluated the $0.95$ empirical quantile of the size-$N$ sample of values of $\HCHG$ of \eqref{eq:HC_def}, denoted $\hat{q}_{0}^{0.95}(\HCHG)$ using the randomization procedure described above.
 The full histogram of $\HCHG$ values is provided in Figure~\ref{fig:histogram}.
-The difference between the simulated null values of $\HCHG$ under random group assignments and uniformly sampled P-values, e.g., as reported in \cite{donoho2004higher}, follows from the super uniformity of the hypergeometric P-values.
+The difference between the simulated null values of $\HCHG$ under random group assignments and uniformly sampled p-values, e.g., as reported in \cite{donoho2004higher}, follows from the super uniformity of the hypergeometric p-values.
 Consequently, the Z-scores in the HC calculation \eqref{eq:HC_def} are biased downwards hence their maximum is also much smaller and may even be negative.